Pantry Perfect

 If the Iron Rules are closely followed, it is nearly impossible to design a pantry that does not include these key attributes.

-For example, if storage is sized to the things being stored, it is easier to implement Iron Rule 3, and little space is wasted.
-Shelves should be just deep enough to store one row of items, and far enough apart so that the items just fit.
+For example, if storage is sized to the things being stored, it is easier to implement the Accessibility rule and little space is wasted.

-To avoid wasted space, shelves should be adjustable at a minimum of 2' increment so as storage requirements change the shelf heights can be updated.
+To avoid wasted space, shelves should be adjustable so as storage requirements change the shelf spacing can be updated.

 At-a-glance viewability is also an important goal to strive for in pantry design.
 Everything stored should be immediately visible.

-It should not be necessary to move something out of the way to see what's behind or beneath it.
+Nor should it be necessary to move something out of the way to see what's behind or beneath it.
 There should never be anything behind or underneath anything else.

-This is an ideal that few pantries achieve completely, but the closer the pantry design is to this ideal, the more useful and convenient the pantry will be.
+But the closer the pantry design is this ideal pantry, the more useful and convenient the pantry will be.

 The Basic Pantries